Chirayu9072/ML_assign_2/README.md

 6. XGBoost (Ensemble)
 ---

-## 📊 Comparison Table of Evaluation Metrics
+## Comparison Table with the evaluation metrics calculated for all the 6 models as below:

 | ML Model Name       | Accuracy | AUC     | Precision | Recall  | F1      | MCC     |
 |---------------------|----------|---------|-----------|---------|---------|---------|
 | Logistic Regression | 0.8247   | 0.8568  | 0.7113    | 0.4596  | 0.5584  | 0.4722  |